 Dating back to the 1960s, Fairtrade started with small initiatives by individuals or groups, usually faith-based organisations or social entrepreneurs, who wanted to make a difference in developing countries by buying their products in an ethical manner.
 This included paying fairer prices and establishing direct trading partnerships with producers, thereby sharing knowledge and information on production, market and quality requirements.

-Today Fairtrade is the leading certification system for sustainability and poverty alleviation.
-There are thousands of Fairtrade certified companies in the world (producer organisations, manufacturers and traders) that make a difference every day through Fairtrade trading.
+Today Fairtrade is the world's most trusted ethical certification system.
+There are thousands of Fairtrade certified companies in the world (producers, manufacturers and traders) that make a difference every day through Fairtrade trading.

 WHAT ARE THE BENEFITS OF FAIRTRADE?

 Fairtrade creates more opportunities for those farming communities who have been economically disadvantaged or marginalised by the conventional trading system.
-Fairtrade benefits small-scale farmers and farm workers by:
+The benefits include:

-- providing a Fairtrade Premium that small-scale farmers (in the case of a co-operative) and farmworkers (in the case of a commercial farm) can invest in projects to improve their lives and those in their communities
+- providing a Fairtrade Development Premium that small-scale farmers (in the case of a co-operative) and farm workers (in the case of a commercial farm) can invest in their businesses or to empower their communities;

-The FAIRTRADE Label is now the most widely recognised and trusted ethical label in the world.
-When a product carries the FAIRTRADE Label, it means that both producers and traders have met Fairtrade Standards and that they are audited annually to ensure compliance.
+The Fairtrade Mark is now the most widely recognised and trusted ethical label in the world.
+When a product carries the Fairtrade Mark, it means that both producers and traders have met Fairtrade Standards and that they are audited annually to ensure compliance.